ipeychev/yui-modules-explorer/README.md

 will work too.

-However, more work is needed.
-We have to parse expression statements, including those of type "CallExpression" and so one.

-The above means it currently does not parse methods, directly attached to Y instance.
+Methods, directly attached to Y instance will be resolved too.
 For example:

 ```javascript
 Y.one(...)
 ```

-should match "node-core".
+will match "node-core".

-(This shouldn't be hard to achieve).

 Running the project
 -----------